April is Congenital Diaphragmatic Hernia Awareness Month.

 Kays adds that every baby treated at Johns Hopkins All Children’s gets a brain MRI and a neurodevelopmental test at discharge, including patients like Addy and Jaxson.
 Their cases are particularly rare — Jaxson was born first and needed the most aggressive form of life support, a heart-lung bypass called extracorporeal membrane oxygenation (ECMO) and a feeding tube.
-When he was 12 months old, his mother, Ally, learned she was pregnant once again with a little girl… who also had CDH.
-They knew they would once again have to travel across the state to see Kays.
+When Jaxson was 12 months old, Ally and Jimmy were surprised to learn they had another baby on the way, a happy, healthy baby girl, who is now 5.
+Then 2½ years later came another baby girl named Adelyn — “Addy.”
+But when it was time for her anatomy sonogram, it was like “being hit by lightning twice” for Ally and Jimmy.
+Addy also had CDH.

 “It was extremely shocking.
 We definitely did not expect that.
 But Dr. Kays called us right away and it’s reassuring to know the capable hands that are going to be taking care of your baby and that there is a team that lives and breathes CDH,” Ally says.

 While the two siblings had different experiences through their CDH journey, they still share a special bond, and most importantly, are doing great thanks to Kays and the team at Johns Hopkins All Children’s.